Nikhil-Sorout/Deliveroo/readme.md

-# Speedy Eats
+# Deliveroo

-Speedy Eats is a food delivery application that aims to provide users with a seamless experience for ordering food from various restaurants.
+Deliveroo is a food delivery application that aims to provide users with a seamless experience for ordering food from various restaurants.
 The application includes features such as signup, login, restaurant search, menu browsing, adding items to the cart, and location-based services.

 ## Technologies Used